rembertdesigns/gemma3n-disaster-assistant/README.md

 **🏥 Medical Disclaimer:**
 This system is designed to **supplement**, not **replace**, professional emergency medical services.
 For life-threatening emergencies, always call your local emergency number (911 in the US) first.

-**📍 Regulatory Compliance:**
-Ensure compliance with local emergency services protocols, healthcare regulations, and data protection laws in your jurisdiction.

 ---

 ## 🙏 Acknowledgments